thingsplex/docs/thingsplex-ui/flow/index.md

 ## Introduction

 Thingsplex Flows is an automation engine.
 Each flow represents automation that is defined as a sequence of connected nodes (graph).
 Each node represents either flow trigger, data manipulation, flow control, or activity.
-Connections between nodes represent transitions (flows) from one node to another.
+Connections between nodes represent transitions from one node to another.

 ![Flow introduction](img/flow-intro.png)